“Return, O Israel, to the LORD your God, for you have stumbled because of your iniquity” (Hosea 14:1)

-September 16th – 25th are known as the Ten Days of Awe.
+September 12th – 21st are known as the Ten Days of Awe.
 They are the time when Jewish people prepare their hearts for the holiest day of the Jewish calendar: The Day of Atonement.
-The Ten Days of Awe and a Sandstorm

-September 25th is the Day of Atonement, or Yom Kippur.
-The whole country grinds to a complete stop and most roads are empty as Israelis spend the day in fasting and contemplation.
+September 21st is the Day of Atonement, or Yom Kippur.
+Starting at sunset the evening before, the whole country grinds to a complete stop for 25 hours until sunset on Saturday.
+Most roads are empty as Israelis spend the day in fasting and contemplation.
 It’s a “Do-Nothing Day”—when it comes to atonement, Jesus, our high priest, did it all.

-September 30th is the first day of the Feast of Tabernacles this year, or “Sukkot” in Hebrew.
-The Meaning of the Feast of Tabernacles.
-God commanded His people to build temporary shelters and celebrate for them in a week, to remember the time of wandering through the desert with Him.
+September 26th is the first day of the Feast of Tabernacles this year, or “Sukkot” in Hebrew, again starting the evening before.
+God commanded His people to build temporary shelters and celebrate in for them in a week, to remember the time of wandering through the desert with Him.
 It is traditional to invite guests to feast with you in your “sukkah” and it’s a time of great rejoicing!
-Celebrating Sukkot

 A Messianic Perspective – Watch Torah Portions Explained